CrossGeeks/LinkedInClientPlugin/README.md

 # LinkedInClientPlugin
-Facebook Client Plugin for Xamarin iOS and Android
+LinkedIn Client Plugin for Xamarin iOS and Android